-- 5.5.4.
+- iii.
+The DfE will share insights from these quarterly data with relevant policy teams to inform their work.
+The DfE's children's social care regional improvement team will act as the internal point of contact for any queries raised by policy teams.
+Ministers may also wish to see these data to get a sense of the overall pressures in and health of the system.
+By agreement, the DfE may seek to share the insights from quarterly RIIA data more broadly across government departments.
+Good notice of these requests is required to allow regional groups the opportunity to fully consider and respond. - 5.5.5.
 In providing data processing services to facilitate benchmarking it is agreed that ESCC will be the data processor and that the relevant authority will be the data controller.
 In this regard, both ESCC and the relevant authority agree to observe all their obligations which arise under the data protection legislation, including (without limitation) acknowledging and complying with the wishes of individuals exercising rights under the GDPR to give consent to the use of their personal data or to withdraw or make such consent conditional and to have their personal data transferred or erased.
-ESCC and the relevant authority will put in place specific procedures for this purpose and will ensure that all personal data is processed lawfully, fairly and transparently and is kept secure at all times.
-ESCC and the relevant authority will perform their obligations in such a way as to ensure that it does not cause the other party to breach any of its applicable obligations under the data protection legislation. - 5.5.5.
+ESCC and the relevant authority will put in place specific procedures for this purpose and will ensure that all personal data is processed lawfully, fairly and transparently and is kept secure.
+ESCC and the relevant authority will perform their obligations in such a way as to ensure that it does not cause the other party to breach any of its applicable obligations under the data protection legislation. - 5.5.6.
 The continued operation and effectiveness of this protocol will be monitored by the data benchmarking group and any issues reported back to Directors of Children's Services via the Sector Led Improvement Programme. - 5.6.
 SESLI programme participants acknowledge that work email addresses and phone numbers may be displayed on the programme website in connection with their participation in SESLIP activities.
-Any member of staff who wishes to withhold their consent for this use should contact the SESLI Programme Manager.
+Any member of staff who wishes to withhold their consent for this use should contact the SESLI programme manager.